-To go to the vet, to go to a dog show, to go on holidays, to go anywhere, everywhere.
+To go to the vet, to go to a dog show, to go on holiday, to go anywhere, everywhere.
 Dog carriers and dog travel crates are an extremely important part of the dog breeder (and dog owner)’s equipment.

 Because we move, drive, use buses and trains, we must offer our dogs a comfortable dog house that is mobile, lightweight but solid and spacious.

-Differences between dog carriers, dog crates and dog cages?
+Differences between dog carriers, dog crates, and dog cages?

 Dog carriers are just for transporting dogs from point A to point B whereas you can absolutely leave your dog in its crate or cage while you are away for a bit as it is much more spacious.